Our Verdict

 In our testing, we could easily make out small identifying features on warblers sitting 30 feet away and could even make out the head plumes on a Great Blue Heron from over 200 feet away.
 There are only a couple of minor weak points to the Diamondback HD 8x28's clarity, the first being that it presents some distortion and blurriness around the edges of the image.
 While this doesn't limit your ability to get a clear view of your subject, it makes the image feel less immersive.
 It will also bring on a feeling of eye strain more quickly than models that boast edge-to-edge clarity.

 The second downside is the fact that the clarity tends to degrade quickly as the light dims.
-You can't really expect much more from a 28mm objective lens, but keep this in mind if you often find yourself using binoculars in low-light situations.
+Though you can't really expect much more from a 28mm objective lens.
+Keep this in mind if you often find yourself using binoculars in low-light situations.

 Brightness

-Compact binoculars with 28mm objective lenses are only going to get you so far when it comes to brightness.
+Compact binoculars with 28 mm objective lenses will only get you so far when it comes to brightness.
 While the Diamondback HD 8x28 impresses in bright situations, you quickly see deterioration in image quality as the sun goes down.

 On sunny days with little to no clouds, you'll likely not even think about the Diamondback HD 8x28's relative lack of brightness.
 If it gets particularly overcast, you may notice that the image has become significantly duller, but you'll likely still be able to make out most features on whatever you're viewing.
 Once the sun starts hitting the horizon, or you hit fully gray skies, most subjects will be reduced to little more than silhouettes.